dillionnason/ferrous-opengl/README.md

 # ferrous-opengl
-A 3D game engine written in Rust using the OpenGL wrapper glium
+A simple 3d renderer experiment, written in Rust with glium.

 ## Building and running the project from source
 ### Linux